-With many flights 5,000 points or LESS one-way, that could easily get a family of four (especially if one person flies FREE on a Companion Pass) on one trip for between 30,000 and 40,000 points.
-Maybe Mom and Dad could use the other 10,000-20,000 points for a trip for two :).
+With many flights 5,000 points or LESS one-way, that could easily get a family of four (especially if one person flies FREE on a Companion Pass) on two trips for between 30,000 and 40,000 points.

 6. Inflight Purchases Discount

 I almost always purchase the WiFi for $8, so I’ll happily pay $6.40 instead.

 While this alone is not a reason to get the card, it’s a nice added perk.

 7. Benefits More Than Offset the Annual Fee

-When paying an annual fee for the card, I’m always looking to see if the benefits seem to outweigh the annual fee, and I think they do here.
+When paying an annual fee for the card, I’m always looking to see if the benefits outweigh the annual fee, and I think they do here.

 8. 7,500 Anniversary Points Each Year